-- A. Examination Process - 1.
-The computer adaptive exam can be scheduled on the NREMT website. - 2.
+- 1. The computer adaptive exam can be scheduled on the NREMT website. - 2.
 The psychomotor exams are scheduled by the Bureau of EMS and are held multiple times throughout the month. - a. specific dates can be found on the Bureau of EMS Information Management System and website calendar. - 3.
 Candidates are strongly encouraged to register for a psychomotor exam at least 15 days prior to the date of the exam. - 4.
-The psychomotor stations at the EMT level are regulated by the Bureau of EMS. - B. Psychomotor Skills Stations (before 1/1/20) - 1.
-Legacy exam - a.
-Patient Assessment/Management Trauma - b.
-Patient Assessment/Management Medical - c.
-BVM Ventilation of an Apneic Adult Patient - d.
-Oxygen Administration by Non-rebreather mask - e.
-Spinal Immobilization (Supine Patient) - f.
-Cardiac Arrest Management/AED
+The psychomotor stations at the EMT level are regulated by the Bureau of EMS.
+Psychomotor Skill Stations - 1.
+The psychomotor stations are: - a.
+Integrated Out of Hospital Scenario A - b.
+Integrated Out of Hospital Scenario B - c.
+Cardiac Arrest Management/AED - 2.
+Pass/Fail Criteria - a.

-- g.
-Random Station

-- i.
-Bleeding Control/Shock Management

-- ii.
-Joint Immobilization

-- iii.
-Long Bone Immobilization

-- C. Psychomotor Skill Stations (optional after 7/1/2019 and mandatory after 1/1/20)

-- 1. The psychomotor stations are:

-- a.
-Integrated Out of Hospital Scenario A

-- b.
-Integrated Out of Hospital Scenario B

-- c.
-Cardiac Arrest Management/AED

-- 2. Pass/Fail Criteria

-- a.
 Successful completion of all three stations PASS

 - b.
-Unsuccessful completion of the Cardiac Arrest Management/AED station ELIGIBLE FOR RETEST

-- c.
-Unsuccessful completion of one Integrated Out of Hospital Scenario ELIGIBLE FOR RETEST

-- i.
-Must retest same scenario group

-- d.
-Unsuccessful completion of Cardiac Arrest Management/AED station and one Integrated Out of Hospital Scenario ELIGIBLE FOR RETEST

-- i.
-Must retest same scenario group

-- e.
-Unsuccessful completion of both Integrated Out of Hospital Scenario stations FAILURE OF ATTEMPT

-- f.
-Unsuccessful completion of all three stations FAILURE OF ATTEMPT

-- 3. Prompts for Scenario Stations

-- a.
-The candidate will receive two prompts per error for up to two significant errors.
-A multitude of prompts causing the partner to become the team leader would constitute incompetency.

-- i.
-A significant error in the scenario station would be treatment of the wrong field diagnosis, dosage errors or incorrect medication and/or failure to assess and manage life-threatening issues.
+Unsuccessful completion of the Cardiac Arrest Management/AED station ELIGIBLE FOR RETEST - c.
+Unsuccessful completion of one Integrated Out of Hospital Scenario ELIGIBLE FOR RETEST - d.
+Unsuccessful completion of Cardiac Arrest Management/AED station and one Integrated Out of Hospital Scenario - ELIGIBLE FOR RETEST - e.
+Unsuccessful completion of both Integrated Out of Hospital Scenario stations - FAILURE OF ATTEMPT - f.
+Unsuccessful completion of all three stations FAILURE OF ATTEMPT - 3.
+Prompts for Scenario Stations - a.
+The candidate may receive two prompts per error for up to two significant errors.
+A multitude of prompts causing the partner to become the team leader would constitute incompetency. - i.
+A significant error in the scenario station would be treatment of the wrong field diagnosis, dosage errors or incorrect medication and/or failure to assess and manage life-threatening issues. - ii.

-- ii.
 An insignificant error is an error that can be attributable to nerves, i.e., holding a BVM but calling it a non-rebreather mask.